 8. More things to do in New York!

-But New York's ghost subway station is not the only secret place in the city- there are many original things to do and unique places to explore!
+But the New York subway ghost station is not the only secret place in the city, there are many original things to do and unique places to explore!
 In the article 10 secret places and original plans that you can't miss in New York I tell you about some of them.